The Steam Box controller

 But what will be in the(se) Steam Box(es)?

 It's hard to say.
 Because Valve plans to be open with the SteamOS, companies can slap together any sort of compatible configuration they like and put it to market.
 It will be a lot like Android, where you have devices of varying sizes, internal power and price.
-Some people theorize that Valve will produce a Nexus-style Steam Box of its own.
+Some people theorize that Valve will produce a Nexus-style Steam Box of its own, but that's looking less likely now.

 We expect to see two, maybe three types of Steam Box.
 First, a high-end beefy machine capable of running games locally.
 The second would be a less expensive configuration that relies entirely on streaming for gaming.
 A third would be somewhere in the middle.